 The next day was better.
 250 foot cliffs and slow rappels made the day great.
 Soon the shy Louise was enjoying herself, but was unaware of what she was learning would help hundreds and possibly thousands of youth in Exploring and now Venturing.

-Shy Louise went to one small outdoor training event in Lubbock Texas 18 years ago.
+Shy Louise went to one small outdoor training event in Lubbock, Texas 18 years ago.
 That event changed her life and the life of her husband and their 2 sons.
 It will impact the lives of their 7 grandchildren.
-She went home and started a High Adventure Explorer Post.
+She went home and started a high adventure Explorer post.
 The post had as many as 250 youth.
 They went SCUBA diving, snow skiing, water skiing, climbing & rappelling, camping, and much more.
-The post was in Boy’s Life 3 times and participated in a training video.
-Louise was the chairperson of the outdoor cluster of the National Exploring committee.
-She is a dive master, Red Cross instructor, EMT, boat captain, NRA instructor in rifle, shotgun, pistol and black powder and COPE Director.
+The post was in Boys' Life three times and participated in a training video.
+Louise was the chairperson of the outdoor cluster of the national Exploring committee.
+She is a dive master, Red Cross instructor, EMT, boat captain, NRA instructor in rifle, shotgun, pistol and black powder and COPE director.
 She will be the first female Course Director in her council for Wood Badge.

-The first adult training done to see if there was a possibility to do Explorer adult outdoor training was done in Amarillo Texas in September 1997.
-Participants came from Amarillo, Wichita Falls Texas Oklahoma and Wisconsin.
+The first adult training done to see if there was a possibility to do Explorer adult outdoor training was done in Amarillo, Texas in September 1997.
+Participants came from Amarillo, Wichita Falls, Texas, Oklahoma and Wisconsin.
 It was such a success that the outdoor committee decided to pursue the syllabus.
-Larry & Donna Cunningham were given the responsibility of developing the syllabus.
-Then in March of 1998 we were told that Exploring was moving to Learning for Life and we would be in a new Division.
+Larry and Donna Cunningham were given the responsibility of developing the syllabus.
+Then, in March of 1998, Exploring was moved to Learning for Life.
 Venturing was born.
 We were hard pressed to develop literature to have ready by August 1, 1998 when Venturing was officially announced at the All Hands Conference in Nashville.